Cookey68/Portfio/README.md

   ## WHAT I DO

- * As the chief Analyst of Vec Next Ltd, I provide Consulting and Training Service for Business and mentor aspiring analysts.*
+ * As Chief Analyst at Vec Next Ltd, I lead data-driven decision-making, oversee data analysis and AI model development, and provide insights to drive business strategy.
+I ensure robust data infrastructure, collaborate with teams to optimize performance, and maintain data governance and compliance across the company.

  **- ✅ Data Analytics Consulting.**

- I provide in-depth analysis and tialored solutions to help you make data-driven decisions, optimize processes and drive business growth
+ I develops data-driven strategies, organizes and secures data, ensures data accuracy, analyzes data for insights, forecasts trends with predictive analytics, creates visual reports for decision-making, implements AI solutions, educates teams on data tools, ensures compliance with data regulations, and measures the business impact to optimize outcome

- **- ✅ Staff training & Development. **
+ **- ✅ Staff training & Development.**

  I offered comprehensive training programs in Data analysis, Visualization, and data-driven decision making, from the beginners to advanced.

 <!--section 2: List 3-4 key projects-->

  ## MY PORTOFIO
+C:\Users\EMEKA COOKEY\Desktop\DAMP PROJECTS\Car Sales DAMP.xlsx

 *A glimpse of some of the project I've been working on.*